-How do we comprehend and deal with these events?
+How do we comprehend and deal with devastating events in our lives?

-When there are eruptions within our sphere, we need to make our world bigger.
+When there are eruptions within our domain, we need to see beyond it.

 On that fateful day in Italy, if you had lived a little way down the road from Pompeii, the sun would have been shining, the birds would have been singing, and life would have carried on as if normal.

-What seems like the end of the world is only part of what is going on in the world.
+What seems like the end of the world is very rarely the case.

-And we can take comfort in knowing God’s view is bigger and better than our limited vision.
+And we have to trust God’s bigger view is better than our limited vision.

-As archeologists slowly and painstakingly remove the thirteen to twenty feet (four to six meters) of volcanic dust covering Pompeii, beauty is found beneath the ashes.
-I marveled as I saw the beautiful frescos, dainty mosaic floors, and majestic pillars that had been uncovered.
+As archeologists slowly and painstakingly removed the thirteen to twenty feet (four to six meters) of volcanic dust covering Pompeii, they found beauty beneath the ashes.
+And that’s what I saw on my visit.
+I marveled at the beautiful frescos, dainty mosaic floors, and majestic pillars.

 And so, in the ashes of our circumstances, let’s search to find God’s perspective and the beauty he promises to bring into our lives.